Decision intelligence for real operating calls.

 02

-Demand rises in one channel while others slow — inventory is already positioned.
+Demand rises in one channel while inventory is already positioned elsewhere.

-"Reallocate and disrupt commitments, or hold and miss the channel surge?"
+"Do we reallocate and disrupt commitments, or hold and miss the channel shift?"

 Expand